-During the year, the organization entered in to a lease for its premises.
-The lease begins October 1, 2015 and requires monthly rent of \$1,850.
+The organization has a lease for its premises.
+The lease began October 1, 2015 and requires monthly rent of \$1,850.
 The lease is for one year with a one year option to renew.
-The landlord has agreed to donate \$350 a month to the organization for the first six months of the lease.

 7. CAPITAL

 The SSAC considers its capital to be its total restricted and unrestricted net assets.
 In managing its capital, the council's primary objective is to safeguard its ability to continue as a going concern so it can continue to provide services to the community.